Cecil Brown (Hawaii politician): Republic of Hawaii

 Brown resigned from the Advisory Council on October 25, 1894 to run for the Senate.
 He was elected in November 1894 and served continuously through 1904.
 During his tenure in the Senate, Brown served on the Council of State from June 23, 1895 through 1901, and on the Senate Judiciary, Coinage, and Foreign Relations committees.
 In November 1904, though nominated, Brown was not re-elected.
 There was talk of Brown running again in the general elections of 1906 and 1908, but in 1910 he was re-elected.
 Cecil Brown effectively retired from the Senate in May 1914.

 Business career

 Boards of directors

 Cecil Brown sat on multiple association and business boards as trustee, director, or officer.
-Beginning in the early 1880s, Brown was a director of the Stock Breeders' Association, and Treasurer of the Kapiolani Park Association, and the Hawaiian Jockey Club.
+Beginning in the early 1880s, Brown was a director of the Stock Breeders' Association, Treasurer of the Kapiolani Park Association, and the Hawaiian Jockey Club.

-Business interests included the Hawaiian Hardware Company (Vice-President), Honolulu Soap Works company, Ltd. (President), the California Feed Company, Ltd. (President), and the Hawaiian Fibre Company, Limited (President).
-Sugar interests included the Kona Sugar Company, Ookala Sugar Plantation Co., and Pacific Sugar Mill (Vice-president).
+His business interests included the Hawaiian Hardware Company (Vice-President), Honolulu Soap Works company, Ltd. (President), the California Feed Company, Ltd. (President), and the Hawaiian Fibre Company, Limited (President).
+His sugar interests included the Kona Sugar Company, Ookala Sugar Plantation Co., and Pacific Sugar Mill (Vice-president).